Configuration

 Global Settings (Less Common)

 In general, Ack prefers configuration per schema definition rather than global settings.
-However, if needed, you might manage global aspects like custom format registries or shared validation logic through your own application structure (e.g., a singleton or dependency injection).
+However, if needed, you might manage global aspects like custom format registries or shared validation logic through your own application structure (e.g., dependency injection or service patterns).

 Currently, Ack does not expose a dedicated global configuration object.
 Configuration is primarily done at the schema level.